You may find that the resume feature in your Articulate content doesn't work as you'd expect in the following scenario:

 We don't recommend changing the default behavior of a course.
 However, you can edit your published output to allow learners to change their completion status, which means the resume feature should work even after they complete the course.
 Here's how:

-- Open the Configuration.js file in a text editor, such as Notepad.
+Configuration.js file, depending on the authoring app you used and the publishing format you chose.
+Open the file in a text editor, such as Notepad.

-- Save and close the Configuration.js file.
-(If it doesn't save your change, make sure the file isn't marked Read-only.)
+- Save and close the file.
+(If it doesn't save your change, make sure the file isn't marked read-only.)